 Maize Grain Ionome High Priority Candidate Genes

-Gene specific density and locality metrics were compared to (n=1000) random sets of genes of the same size to establish a 30% FDR.
+Gene specific density and locality metrics were compared to (n=1000) random sets of genes of the same size to establish a 30% False Discovery rate.
 Genes were considered candidates if they were observed at 2 or more SNP-to-gene mappings (i.e. HPO).
 Candidates in the "Either" column are HPO genes discovered by either density or locality in any network.
 The number of genes discovered for each element is further broken down by co-expression method (density, locality, both) and by network (ZmPAN, ZmSAM, ZmRoot).
-Candidates in the "Both" column were discovered by density and locality in the same network or in different networks (Any).
+Candidates in the "Both" column were either discovered by density and locality in the same network or in different networks (Any).
 Note: zero elements had HPO genes using “Both” methods in the ZmPAN or ZmSAM networks.

 Co-expression networks derived from variation across genotypically diverse accessions support stronger candidate gene discoveries

 The variation in the number of genes discovered by Camoco depended on which co-expression network was used as the basis for discovery.
 The ZmRoot co-expression network proved to be the strongest input, discovering genes for 15 of the 17 elements (absent in Ni and Rb) for a total of 335 HPO genes, ranging from 1 to 126 per trait (Supp.
 Table 6).
-In contrast, the ZmSAM network, which was constructed based on a tissue and developmental expression atlas collected exclusively from the B73 accession, supported the discovery of candidate genes for just 8 elements (B, Ca, K, Mg, Ni, P, Rb and Se) for a total of 74 HPO genes, ranging from 1 to 52 per trait (Supp.
+In contrast, the ZmSAM network, which was constructed based on a tissue and developmental expression atlas collected exclusively from the B73 accession, supported the discovery of candidate genes for only 8 elements (B, Ca, K, Mg, Ni, P, Rb and Se) for a total of 74 HPO genes, ranging from 1 to 52 per trait (Supp.
 Table 6).
-The ZmPAN network, which was constructed from whole-seedlings (pooled tissue) across 503 different accessions, provided intermediate results, supporting high-confidence candidate discoveries for 10 elements (Al, As, Cd, Mg, Mn, Mo, Se, Sr and Zn) for a total of 228 HPO genes, ranging from 1 to 97 per trait (Supp.
+The ZmPAN network, constructed from whole-seedlings (pooled tissue) across 503 different accessions, provided intermediate results, supporting high-confidence candidate discoveries for 10 elements (Al, As, Cd, Mg, Mn, Mo, Se, Sr and Zn) for a total of 228 HPO genes, ranging from 1 to 97 per trait (Supp.
 Table 6).
 The relative strength of the different networks for discovering candidate causal genes was consistent even at stricter FDR thresholds (e.g. FDR ≤ 0.10; Supp.
 Table 6).

 Fig. 7